-In this article, we will tell you how to monitor CPU temperature in remote servers and computers that run Windows.
+In this article, we will tell you how to monitor the CPU temperature on remote servers and computers that run Windows.
+You can also monitor the GPU temperature and fan speeds over the network this way.

 The problem is, all of these apps are intended for the local computer, so you will have to instruct multiple users to check temperatures and fan speeds on a regular basis.
 In case of a server, you are out of luck, because you need to be logged in to use an app like that.